ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Once a Preconnection has been used to create an outbound Connection or a Listener, the implementation should ensure that the copy of the properties held by the Connection or Listener is not affected when the application makes changes to a Preconnection object.
 This may involve the implementation performing a deep-copy, copying the object with all the objects that it references.

-Once the Connection is established, its interface maps actions and events to the details of the chosen Protocol Stack.
+Once the Connection is established, Transport Services implementation maps actions and events to the details of the chosen Protocol Stack.
 For example, the same Connection object may ultimately represent a single instance of one transport protocol (e.g., a TCP connection, a TLS session over TCP, a UDP flow with fully-specified Local and Remote Endpoints, a DTLS session, a SCTP stream, a QUIC stream, or an HTTP/2 stream).
 The properties held by a Connection or Listener is independent of other connections that are not part of the same Connection Group.

 Connection establishment is only a local operation for a Datagram transport (e.g., UDP(-Lite)), which serves to simplify the local send/receive functions and to filter the traffic for the specified addresses and ports {{?RFC8085}}.